Perry family: The two brothers

 Oliver Hazard Perry (1785–1819) was an American naval commander, born in South Kingstown, Rhode Island.
-As the most well-known and prominent member of naval dynasty, he was the son of Sarah Wallace Alexander and United States Navy Captain Christopher Raymond Perry, and older brother of Commodore Matthew C. Perry.
+As the most well-known and prominent member of the naval dynasty, he was the son of Sarah Wallace Alexander and United States Navy Captain Christopher Raymond Perry, and older brother of Commodore Matthew C. Perry.

 Perry served in the West Indies during the Quasi-War of 1798–1800 against France, in the Mediterranean during the Barbary Wars of 1801–1815, and in the Caribbean fighting piracy and the slave trade, but is most noted for his heroic role in the War of 1812 during the 1813 Battle of Lake Erie.
 During the war against Britain, Perry supervised the building of a fleet at Erie, Pennsylvania.
 He earned the title "Hero of Lake Erie" for leading American forces in a decisive naval victory at the Battle of Lake Erie, receiving a Congressional Gold Medal and the Thanks of Congress.
 His leadership materially aided the successful outcomes of all nine Lake Erie military campaign victories, and the victory was a turning point in the battle for the west in the war.
 He is remembered for the words on his battle flag, "Don't Give Up the Ship", which was a tribute to the dying command of his colleague Captain James Lawrence of USS Chesapeake.
 He is also known for his message to General William Henry Harrison which reads in part, "We have met the enemy and they are ours; ..."

 Perry became embroiled in a long-standing and bitter controversy with the commander of USS Niagara, Captain Jesse Elliott, over their conduct in the Battle of Lake Erie, and both were the subject of official charges.
-In 1815, he successfully commanded Java in the Mediterranean during the Second Barbary War.
+In 1815, Perry successfully commanded Java in the Mediterranean during the Second Barbary War.
 So seminal was his career that he was lionized in the press (being the subject of scores of books and articles).
 He has been frequently memorialized, and many places, ships and persons have been named in his honor.

 Matthew Calbraith Perry (1794–1858) was a Commodore of the United States Navy who commanded ships in several wars, including the War of 1812 and the Mexican–American War (1846–1848).
 He played a leading role in the opening of Japan to the West with the Convention of Kanagawa in 1854.

 Perry was interested in the education of naval officers, and assisted in the development of an apprentice system that helped establish the curriculum at the United States Naval Academy.
 With the advent of the steam engine, he became a leading advocate of modernizing the U.S. Navy and came to be considered "The Father of the Steam Navy" in the United States.